French77/doc-installation-guide/docs/timeshift.rst

     :align: center

 .. note::
-    This does not format the select device.
-No data is lost during this step.
+    The selected device is not formatted and no data is lost.
 System snapshots are saved into a newly created ``timeshift`` directory on the root of the selected device.

 4. Select when system snapshots are saved.